ajossorioarana/ajossorioarana.github.io/content/projects/arg_lakes.md

 draft: false
 plotly: true
 toc: true
-tags: ["limnology", "eutrophication", "freshwater", "python", "data analysis"]
+tags: ["limnology", "eutrophication", "freshwater", "python", "data analysis", "data visualization"]
 summary: "EDA on a small dataset of 103 Argentinian lakes and analysis of the influence of different factors on trophic state"
 cover:
   image: "/smandes.jpg"